 To what extent does the language used in the news influence our perspectives of events?
 In June 2013 The Guardian began publishing articles about global surveillance programmes run by the NSA and other intelligence agencies.
 A few days later, it was revealed that Edward Snowden, a CIA contractor, had provided The Guardian with the classified data.
 The story became global news.

-It’s clear that a reader with little knowledge of the Edward Snowden story would come to a very different understanding of the events depending on which news source they used, or which specific article they read, but why do interpretations of the same story differ so significantly?
+Why do interpretations of the same story differ so significantly?
 News is sometimes presented to us as an objective reporting of facts that informs the public about current events, but news is also shaped by the ideologies and viewpoints of the writers and editors, by the perceived expectations of the intended readership, and by the financial considerations of running a successful media company.

 The extract below from the Edward Snowden news study shows how this can affect any piece of writing, and that truly neutral word choices can be elusive: